Schlosskirche Ellingen, Ellingen, April 1945

 Advisory Commission

-The Advisory Commission on the return of cultural property seized as a result of Nazi persecution, especially Jewish property was established in 2003 based on an “accord” between the German Federal Government, the Länder and the leading municipal associations.
-This Commission can be appealed to in disputes over the return of cultural property that was seized from its owners, especially Jewish victims of Nazi terror, as a result of persecution under the National Socialist regime from 30 January 1933 to 8 May 1945.
-In order for the Commission to take action, both sides must agree to engage in the mediation process, to have the Commission issue a recommendation where relevant, and to abide by this recommendation.
+The Advisory Commission on the return of cultural property seized as a result of Nazi persecution, especially Jewish property had been established in 2003 based on an “accord” between the German Federal Government, the Länder and the leading municipal associations.
+This Commission could be appealed to in disputes over the return of cultural property that was seized from its owners, especially Jewish victims of Nazi terror, as a result of persecution under the National Socialist regime from 30 January 1933 to 8 May 1945.
+In order for the Commission to take action, both sides had to agree to engage in the mediation process, to have the Commission issue a recommendation where relevant, and to abide by this recommendation.

-The Advisory Commission is an independent institution, and the staff at the Berlin-based office report directly to the chair of the Commission.
-Under labour law, the staff are employees of the German Lost Art Foundation.
+The Advisory Commission was an independent institution, and the staff at the Berlin-based office reported directly to the chair of the Commission.
+For the purposes of employment law, they were employed by the German Lost Art Foundation.

 Assistance with Provenance Research: